Simultaneous Thermal Analyzer – (TGA-DSC)

 Thermogravimetric Analyzer TGA + Differential Scanning Calorimeter DSC

-The LINSEIS STA Simultaneous Thermal Analyzer can be used to determine simultaneous changes of mass (TG) and caloric reactions (DSC) of a sample in the temperature range from –150°C up to 2400°C. The unique characteristics of this product are highest precision, highest resolution and long term drift stability.
+The LINSEIS Simultaneous Thermal Analyzer can be used to determine simultaneous changes of mass (TG) and caloric reactions (DSC) of a sample in the temperature range from –150°C up to 2400°C .
+The unique characteristics of this thermal analyzer are the highest precision, highest resolution and long-term drift stability.

 Furthermore MS (Mass Spectrometer) and FTIR Spectrometer couplings can be added to receive unique additional information.
-Due to its superior performance, user friendliness and modularity, the Linseis Simultaneous Thermal Analysis devices are an indispensable tool for every thermo analytical user.
+Due to its superior performance, user friendliness and modularity, the Linseis TGS and DSC analysis devices are an indispensable tool for every thermo analytical user.

 Thermal method of STA

 Simultaneous TGA-DSC measures both heat flow (green curve) and weight changes (orange curve) in a material as a function of temperature or time in a controlled atmosphere.
-Simultaneous measurement of these two material properties not only improves productivity but also simplifies interpretation of the results.
+Simultaneous measurement of these two material properties with a simultaneous thermal analyzer not only improves productivity but also simplifies interpretation of the results .

 - Oxidative/Thermal Stability of Materials: